Circular dependency

-In software engineering, a circular dependency is a relation between two or more modules which either directly or indirectly depend on each other to function properly.
+In software engineering, a circular dependency (or cyclic dependency) is a relation between two or more modules which either directly or indirectly depend on each other to function properly.
 Such modules are also known as mutually recursive.

 Overview

 Circular dependencies are natural in many domain models where certain objects of the same domain depend on each other.
 However, in software design, circular dependencies between larger software modules are considered an anti-pattern because of their negative effects.
 Despite this, such circular (or cyclic) dependencies have been found to be widespread among the source files of real-world software.
 Mutually recursive modules are, however, somewhat common in functional programming, where inductive and recursive definitions are often encouraged.

 Problems

 Circular dependencies can cause many unwanted effects in software programs.
 Most problematic from a software design point of view is the tight coupling of the mutually dependent modules which reduces or makes impossible the separate re-use of a single module.

 Circular dependencies can cause a domino effect when a small local change in one module spreads into other modules and has unwanted global effects (program errors, compile errors).
 Circular dependencies can also result in infinite recursions or other unexpected failures.

-Circular dependencies may also cause memory leaks by preventing certain very primitive automatic garbage collectors (those that use reference counting) from deallocating unused objects.
+Circular dependencies may also cause memory leaks by preventing certain automatic garbage collectors (those that use reference counting) from deallocating unused objects.